TL;DR

 The UK is facing an unprecedented executive burnout crisis that threatens the very core of its economy.
 As an FCA-authorised broker that has arranged over 900,000 policies, WeCovr provides expert guidance on how private medical insurance can form the cornerstone of a strategy to protect your most critical business assets.

 A silent epidemic is sweeping through Britain's boardrooms.
-New analysis for 2026 paints a stark picture: an estimated 82% of UK executives and senior managers are currently experiencing significant symptoms of burnout.
+New analysis for 2025 paints a stark picture: an estimated 82% of UK executives and senior managers are currently experiencing significant symptoms of burnout.
 This isn't just about feeling tired; it's a chronic state of physical and emotional exhaustion with catastrophic consequences for both the individual and the enterprise they lead.

 The financial fallout is staggering.
 Economic modelling suggests that the "lifetime cost" of a single burnt-out executive can exceed £4.5 million.
-This figure isn't hyperbole; it's a conservative calculation based on a toxic cocktail of:
+This figure isn't hyperbole; it's a conservative calculation based on a toxic cocktail of: (illustrative estimate)

 The question for every board, business owner, and HR director is no longer if executive burnout is a problem, but whether your current health and wellness strategy is robust enough to prevent it from derailing your entire organisation.

-The World Health Organization (WHO) doesn't classify burnout as a medical condition, but as an "occupational phenomenon."
+The World Health Organisation (WHO) doesn't classify burnout as a medical condition, but as an "occupational phenomenon."
 It's a clear sign that the workplace itself is the problem.
 It is officially defined by three distinct dimensions:

 For executives, this is often a hidden battle.
 The pressure to appear infallible, to be "always on," and the stigma associated with mental health struggles mean many suffer in silence, their condition worsening until it reaches a crisis point.